ShowMaker-3/C3D-Force-AnalyzerV2.0/README.md

 Select the cumulative Excel file and the metric column to obtain statistics and plots.

 Example Data
-The examples/ folder contains sample C3D files and an example cumulative Excel file for testing.
+The `examples/` folder contains five sample C3D files and an example cumulative Excel file to test the full pipeline.
+You can directly use these files with `auto_config.py` and `batch_process_by_type.py` to explore channel configuration, batch processing, and statistical analysis.
 Documentation
 For detailed instructions, see the docs/ folder.